 The contact pair class prediction, done by the classifier is based on the assignment of a posterior probability that represents the likelihood of the pair being a part of each of the classes.
-This posterior probability will be studied for each group previously classified (G/G, W/W, G/W, and W/G according to MDI) as they might previously classified in times are provided by the state of the tact pairs.
+This posterior probability will be studied for each group previously classified (G/G, W/W, G/W, and W/G according to MRI) as they might provide some insight in tissue composition between contact pairs.
 We expect higher posterior probabilities for the previously classified homogeneous groups than for the heterogeneous groups.